 This trainer's handbook gives the facilitators a short introduction about caring for volunteers and staff.
-Taking care within the teams and that personnel is paying attention for themselves are the main parts to fulfill an organization's duty of care.
+Establishing structure and a peer support system, taking care within the teams and that personnel is paying attention for they are the main parts to fulfill an organization's duty of care.
 To establish a good support system it is necessary to give information and education beforehand.